Principles for Sustainable Insurance

 Company strategy

 We embed ESG issues within our Board and management’s strategic and business planning processes to foster a robust, purposeful, sustainable and profitable culture within a responsible governance framework.
 The business is led by a strong management team who are accountable to an independent, diverse and effective Board and Committee structure.
-During 2022, the Lancashire ESG Committee and the Climate Change Working Group, both of which include senior representatives from across the business, continued to work to align our Group-wide consideration of sustainability and governance matters.
+During 2024, the Lancashire ESG Committee, which includes senior representatives from across the business, continued to work to align our Group-wide consideration of sustainability and governance matters.
 They analyse a range of topics and make recommendations to both senior management and ultimately the Board.

 For more information please see: